Resources at the National Library of Scotland

 - Rugby manuscript ephemera.

-You can order rugby-related books and programmes using Library Search.
+You can order rugby-related books and programmes using the main catalogue.
 You may also like to view a list of our rugby manuscripts.

 Shinty